Get to Know The Period Education Project

 It’s more than understanding what a period is.

 The Period Education Project is a 501(c)(3) physician-led organization that works to improve access to menstrual health education.
-When girls understand menstrual health, they are prepared to advocate for their own health and recognize troubling health conditions, leading to earlier treatment and better outcomes.
-Educating all young people with this essential health care education can have a lasting impact on improving women’s health.
+When youth understand menstrual health, they are prepared to advocate for their own health and recognize troubling health conditions, leading to earlier treatment and better outcomes.
+Providing young people with this essential health care education can have a lasting impact on improving girls’ and women’s health.

-– Dr. Trish Hutchison, MD, FAAP, Period Education Project Co-Founder
+– Dr. Trish Hutchison, FAAP, Period Education Project Co-Founder and Executive Director

 Knowledgable youth become healthier adults.